ScriptSorcererUK/mould-buster/README.md

 You can download the Python program here [Mouldbuster.py](Mouldbuster.py)

 You can download the MicroPython program for the Wemos D1 Mini here [WemosGasSensor.py](WemosGasSensor.py)

+The Hardware we bought and the costs [Shopping%20List.xlsx](Shopping%20List.xlsx)